Windows Certificate Requirements

 When using user certificates Windows will not send the subject DN (Distinguished

-Name) as client identity but the CN (Common Name) instead, (e.g. user
+Name) as client identity but the CN (Common Name) instead, (e.g. user for the

 in the certificate, strongSwan will reject it because it can’t confirm the client